 The Group's policy on corporate contributions is to direct its support primarily to causes related to education and social needs in the communities in which its businesses operate and its employees live and work.
-The Group plays its role as a socially responsible corporate citizen in the community through sponsorship/donation to various organizations during the year namely The Star's Special Media Sponsorship of 5,000 copies of newspapers distributed to selected destination (eg: schools, events & etc).
+The Group plays its role as a socially responsible corporate citizen in the community through sponsorship/donation to various organisations during the year namely The Star's Special Media Sponsorship of 5,000 copies of newspapers distributed to selected destination (eg: schools, events & etc).
 Through this sponsorship, the Group contributed to the community by way of helping students to explore a more creative and innovative way of learning through the use of newspapers.
+This is the second year that the Group has contributed this sponsorship.

-Overall, the Group recognises the importance of meeting the environmental and social needs of the community and will endeavour to take appropriate and timely action in relation to CSR.
+Overall, the Group recognises the importance of meeting the environmental and social needs of the community and will endeavour to take appropriate and timely action in relation to social responsibilities.
 The commitment to the community, and to future generations, is a role we take seriously as a corporate citizen.